 This next phase happened to coincide with the lowest point in my life thus far.
 The 2016 election had shaken me pretty badly, It was my last year of college, and I was spending far less time with core friend group 2.0 as nearly all of them were in relationships (except me).
 Towards the end of senior year, I did start seeing someone briefly, but I’ll get back to that shortly.
 Events and themes related to suicide managed to work their way into almost every part of my life: personal, professional, school, home, etc.

 I felt like an absolute loser graduating college – the year had been full of so many losses and all I needed was one win.
 Despair and anger (at myself) translated into some pretty intense deadlift workouts after my knuckles had finally healed.
-I pulled 410, more than three times bodyweight, cleanly three weeks ago.
-I started to curiously look up powerlifting records.
+I pulled 410, more than three times bodyweight, cleanly a month after graduating.
+3X bodyweight seemed like a respectable number, so I started to curiously look up powerlifting records.

 I had no idea what “raw” and “equipped” lifting referred to – heck, I had never even used a belt before!
 I had no idea what the difference was between wraps, straps, sleeves, and suits.
 And why were there so many different federations?!?
 It took a couple days but I slowly learned what I needed to know.